buzzqw/TUS/OBSS/OBSSv2-eng.md

 The **first time** you take this Feat, using 3 Actions, you can perform a single attack (with a penalty of 1d6 to the Attack Roll) against all opponents in melee around you.

 The **second time** you take this Feat, Weapon Proficiency 15, Entertain 5, you have no penalty to the Attack Roll.

+> Excellence is not an act, but a habit.
+(Nicomachean Ethics, Aristotele)

+To have great power is not to know how to use it wisely.
+(Earthsea, Ursula K. Le Guin)

+Power without wisdom is the most dangerous of combinations.
+(Elric di Melnibonè, Michael Moorcock)

 ---

 ## Feat Grouping by Style